 The flow rate indicates the speed at which a filter treats water, and is most often measured in terms of liters per minute.
 In general, gravity filters have the fastest flow rates: The Platypus GravityWorks filters 1.75 liters per minute, which means it only takes a few minutes to fill a 4-liter bladder with clean water.
 Leading pump filters are listed at about 1 liter per minute, although that seems fairly optimistic to us (the exception is the pricey MSR Guardian, which is speedy at 2.5 L/min.).
 Finally, squeeze and straw filters can only move as fast as you can drink or squeeze, although newer models like the Platypus QuickDraw and LifeStraw Peak Squeeze advertise rates of up to 3 liters per minute.
 Keep in mind that the flow rates listed by the manufacturers are going to be realized in optimal circumstances (i.e., clear water), and you'll need to stay on top of filter maintenance to keep things moving properly (more on this below).

 Because chemical and ultraviolet purifiers do not filter water, they don’t have a flow rate.
-However, they do have a wait time that must lapse before water is safe to drink, usually between 15 and 30 minutes (and sometimes a full 4 hours for Cryptosporidium) for chemical purifiers, and 90 seconds per liter for a SteriPen.
+However, they do have a wait time that must lapse before water is safe to drink, usually between 15 and 30 minutes (and sometimes a full four hours for Cryptosporidium) for chemical purifiers, and 90 seconds per liter for a SteriPen.
 The good news about chemical purifiers is that you can sit back and let them do their work, rather than pumping or squeezing as in the case of some filters.
 All told, flow rate will be an important consideration for groups and time-conscious endeavors, but less of an issue for more casual hikers and backpackers.

 Filter Life